 Docspell aims to be a simple yet effective document organizer that makes stowing documents away very quick and finding them later reliable (and also fast).
-It doesn't require technical background or studying huge manuals in order to use it.
-With this in mind, it is rather opinionated and more targeted for home use and small/medium organizations.
+It is a bit opinionated and more targeted for home use and small/medium organizations.

-Docspell analyzes the text of your files and tries to find metadata that will be annotated automatically.
-This metadata is taken from an address book that must be maintained manually.
-Docspell then looks for candidates for:
+Docspell analyzes the text to find metadata automatically.
+It can learn from existing data and can apply NLP techniques to support this.
+This metadata must be maintained manually in the application.
+Docspell looks for candidates for:

 This might be wrong, so it is recommended to curate the results.
 However, very often the correct one is either set or within the proposals where you fix it by a single click.

-Besides these properties, there are more metadata you can use to organize your files, for example tags, folders and notes.
+Besides these properties, there are more metadata you can use to organize your files, for example custom fields, folders and notes.

 Docspell is also for programmers.
 Everything is available via a REST